-The school has a well documented and highly effective Responsible Behaviour Plan (PDF, 420KB) which is available for perusal in the school foyer.
-Copies may be borrowed through the school library.
+The school has a well documented and highly effective Student Code of Conduct (PDF, 2MB) which is available for perusal in the school foyer.
 Our fundamental commitment is to provide a learning environment which fosters independence, self-esteem and responsibility in the areas of:

 - health and safety

 - courtesy and consideration

 - care for the environment

 Students, teachers, parent, caregivers and members of the School Community have the right to be treated with respect and consideration.

 A School Code and set of rules have been set down.
 It is expected that parents and caregivers will co-operate with teachers in making children aware of their obligations.
 Obedience to school rules and observance of the School Code will ensure that a child will develop respect for community rules and the laws of the land.

 It is the aim of every pupil of this school to:

 - get on well with others in the classroom and playground.

 - observe the simple courtesies of everyday living.